pythonarcade/arcade/doc/programming_guide/sound.rst

 Although this may seem unimportant, it is crucial if for games which hide parts of the world from view.
-An enemy with no way to know it's there is the most common version of an "unknown danger" as described in :ref:`sound-why-important`.
+An enemy with no way to know it's there is the most common version of the unknown danger example listed in :ref:`sound-why-important`.

 See the following to learn more: